Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters

 To address the overestimation problem in the DQN algorithm, Hasselt et al. \citep{b24} introduced the use of two Q-networks: one for policy action selection and the other for action value estimation.
 They utilized a target value network to alleviate the overestimation problem and improve training stability.
 They also introduced distributed reinforcement learning, modeling the value of actions as probability distributions rather than single values.
 The use of quantile regression to estimate the distribution of action values enhances learning efficiency and stability \citep{b25}.

-Igl et al. \citep{b26} adopted the Variational Sequential Monte Carlo method, while Naesseth et al. \citep{b27} applied particle filters for belief tracking in reinforcement learning.
+Igl et al. \citep{b26} adopted the Variational Sequential Monte Carlo method, while Naesseth et al. \citep{b27} applied PF for belief tracking in reinforcement learning.
 The latter method enhances belief tracking capability, but experiments reveal that generative models lack robustness in complex observation spaces with high-dimensional uncorrelated observations.
 To address this issue, more powerful generative models such as DRAW \citep{b28} can be considered to improve observation generation models.
 However, evaluating complex generative models for each particle significantly increases computational costs and optimization difficulty.

 Recent attention has focused on embedding algorithms into neural networks for end-to-end discriminative training.
-This idea has been applied to differentiable histogram filters, such as Jonschkowski \& Brock \citep{b29}, and Kalman filters \citep{b30}.
-Ma et al. \citep{b31} integrated particle filters with standard RNNs (e.g., LSTM) and introduced PF-RNN for sequence prediction.
+This idea has been applied to differentiable histogram filters, such as Jonschkowski \& Brock \citep{b29}, and KF \citep{b30}.
+Ma et al. \citep{b31} integrated PF with standard RNNs (e.g., LSTM) and introduced PF-RNN for sequence prediction.

-Muruganantham et al. \citep{b32} proposed a dynamic Multi-Objective Evolutionary Algorithm (MOEA) based on Extended Kalman filter (EKF) prediction.
+Muruganantham et al. \citep{b32} proposed a dynamic Multi-Objective Evolutionary Algorithm (MOEA) based on Extended Kalman Filters (EKF) prediction.
 These predictions guide the search for changing optima, accelerating convergence.
 A scoring scheme was designed to combine EKF prediction with random reinitialization methods to enhance dynamic optimization performance.

-Gao et al. \citep{b33} presented an adaptive Kalman filter navigation algorithm, RL-AKF, which employs reinforcement learning methods to adaptively estimate the process noise covariance matrix.
+Gao et al. \citep{b33} presented an adaptive KF navigation algorithm, RL-AKF, which employs reinforcement learning methods to adaptively estimate the process noise covariance matrix.
 Extensive experimental results demonstrate that although this algorithm accurately estimates the process noise covariance matrix and improves algorithm robustness, it is time-consuming and faces convergence challenges.